sakshiudeshi/Aequitas/README.md

 # Aequitas

-We are releasing the tool Aequitas, a directed fairness testing framework machine learning models.
+We present Aequitas, a directed fairness testing framework machine learning models.
 See the paper [Automated Directed Fairness Testing](https://arxiv.org/abs/1807.00468) for more details.